 1 tsp pandan paste

 non-stick cooking spray

-Preheat oven to 325 degrees and place baking pan in the oven.
+Preheat oven to 325 degrees Fahrenheit and place a the springform baking pan in the oven.

 In a small saucepan over low heat, add coconut milk, water and sugar.
 Stir until dissolved.
 Remove from heat and allow to cool.

 In a medium bowl, sift together tapioca starch and rice flour.
 Set aside.